-This work will be included in the Catalogue critique de l'œuvre de Camille Claudel being prepared at the Galerie Malaquais by the Camille Claudel Committee under the direction of Eve Turbat, with the number 2021-0463MB.
+The work will be included under the number 2023-0585MB in the Catalogue critique de l'œuvre de Camille Claudel (The Critical Catalogue of the Works of Camille Claudel), which is currently being prepared at the Galerie Malaquais under the direction of Ève Turbat.

 According to documents established in 1937 by Eugène Blot,[1] Camille Claudel's dealer, who also editioned her works, the Dream by the Fireside was cast in an edition of 65, which makes it Claudel's most reproduced model, as it includes a few more proofs than The Implorer, Small Version.
-Dream by the Fireside, though cast in a greater number than any other sculpture by Camille Claudel, remains extremely rare, both in museums and on the art market, and that is not the least of its paradoxes.
+Dream by the Fireside, though cast in a greater number than any other sculpture by Camille

+Claudel, remains extremely rare, both in museums and on the art market, and that is not the least of its paradoxes.